mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 vessels of a hostile clan or with privateers.
 When vessels belonging to clans which are at war with each other meet, their actions are governed by the particular rules applicable to the clan war.
 A chase and battle may ensue; ritualised (but still deadly) games of coward (collision courses, deliberate near-misses, ramming) may take place; insults and threats may be exchanged; or nothing at all may happen.
 When a clan war has escalated in intensity enough for there to be open hostilities, then there is also the potential for privateers: corporate-owned raiding ships licensed by a clan to raid the ships and commerce of the enemy clan.
-Such corporate activity is profit- oriented and considered a legitimate enterprise.
+Such corporate activity is profit-oriented and considered a legitimate enterprise.

 #### THE MILITARY